What is a variable annuity?

 Withdrawals or surrenders may be subject to contingent deferred sales charges.
 Withdrawals and distributions of taxable amounts are subject to ordinary income tax and, if made prior to age 59½, may be subject to an additional 10% federal income tax penalty, sometimes referred to as an additional income tax.
 Withdrawals, other than from IRAs or employer retirement plans, are deemed to be gains out first for tax purposes.
 Withdrawals reduce the account value and the living and death benefits.

-What are the costs associated with a variable annuity and the Highest Daily Lifetime
+Understanding the costs associated with a variable annuity and the Highest Daily Lifetime

 Variable annuities offered by Prudential companies have an annual cost of 0.55%